santurini/santurini/README.md

 ![Lightning](https://img.shields.io/badge/lightning-792EE5?style=for-the-badge&logo=pytorchlightning&logoColor=white)
 ![Wandb](https://img.shields.io/badge/Wandb-FFCC33?style=for-the-badge&logo=WeightsAndBiases&logoColor=black)

-My favourite frameworks for building Neural Networks are PyTorch (with Lightning) and Tensorflow.\
+My favourite frameworks for building Neural Networks are PyTorch (with Lightning) and Tensorflow.<br/>
-I use Weights and Biases to check the logs and save images or insights, sometimes also Tensorboard.\
+I use Weights and Biases to check the logs and save images or insights, sometimes also Tensorboard.<br/>
 In R i use mainly Keras and iGraph for Complex Systems Modeling and in general the tidyverse for in depth analysis.

 <hr style="border:1px black">